tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/2/LessonPlan.md

   X = scaler.transform(X)
   ```

-* First we'll create a shallow, one hidden layer network to accomplish the task.
+* First, we'll create a shallow, one hidden layer network to accomplish the task.
 Note that the activation function in the output layer is set to `linear`.

   ```python
   # Define the model - shallow neural net